 Whether you are a brand-new mom, already a mom, or want to become one, I want to invite you to my upcoming fertility and pregnancy courses.
 The path to healthy conception isn’t a “one size fits all” thing, and it can be hard to tell what will work best for you and your partner.

 That’s why I’m creating these courses, one for each part of your journey to motherhood.
 These courses will discuss fertility and healthy conception, pregnancy, and the postpartum and breastfeeding period.

 It’s all based on my Four Cornerstones of True Beauty: Food, Body, Emotional Well-Being and Spiritual Growth.
 In addition to discovering the right foods and supplements to support your fertility (and beyond), you’ll discover how movement, meditation, and your emotional state influence it as well.

 Please join us if you have any questions about your journey to motherhood.
-The courses will be available soon— Let me know you’re interested and I’ll let you know when they’re ready. :)
+The courses will be available by early 2022— Let me know you’re interested and I’ll let you know when they’re ready. :)